mDemianchuk/ds-lecture-maven/maven.markdown

   -DinteractiveMode=false
 ~~~

 The *groupId* coordinate specifies the group, company, or individual that created a project.
 This identifier should follow [Java's package name rules](https://docs.oracle.com/javase/specs/jls/se6/html/packages.html#7.7), which means it should start with a reversed company domain.
 For example, `org.apache.maven`, `org.apache.commons`.
-However, Maven does not enforse this rule.
+However, Maven does not enforce this rule.

 The base package name used in the project is specified by *artifactId*.
 The only restriction that applies to this identifier is that it should be lowercase.